 It was during this project, that I added most of the classes that my framework could use in helping to build a website.
 We had a few hiccups, here and there, but in overall, everything went very smoothly.
 Mostly, because I also added Twig to my framework for building the views.
 We both had some experience with it because we both had worked with Symfony already.

 During the summer of 2017, I again rewrote my framework, and decided to build it as modular as I could.
 Because of this, the framework became more of an empty skeleton on which a website could be built.
 All the classes that I had built for my framework, received its own GitHub repository, so it was now possible to load only those classes that were needed for the website.
 By doing it like this, I would prevent that my framework would always load all the classes that existed for it.
-This is also one of the reasons I don’t like to use Laravel or Symfony.
+This is also one of the reasons I don’t often use Laravel or Symfony.
 They are just too bloated with classes that often aren't needed for the development of certain websites.

 However, during the summer of 2018, I finally could work on my framework again.
 I didn’t need to do too much anymore, except for some streamlining of the framework and adding some extra functionality to it.
-For example, I rewrote my Menu class, so I could now use the same code to generate the HTML-output that could work with my own menu design (CSS) as well as outputting the HTML-code that Bootstrap 4 uses.
+For example, I rewrote my old Menu class, so I could now use the same code to generate the HTML-output that could work with my own menu design (CSS) as well as outputting the HTML-code that Bootstrap 4 uses.

 It was at the end of the summer of 2018, that I finally published my own framework on the Internet.
 I first made a website for it and then released version 1.0.0.
 I decided to share it as open-source, so anyone who was interested in it, could add new classes to the framework.